-Mr. Siddiqi has received several commendations and awards during his career, including peer recognition in New Jersey Super Lawyers Rising Stars 2009 thru 2012*, receipt of the 11th Annual Ronald H. Brown Award, which was presented by the South Asian Law Students Association at St. John’s University School of Law in April 2009, and an award and plaque from the Muslim Bar Association of New York in June 2011.
-Mr. Siddiqi was selected to be a member of the Fellowship Class of 2012 for Leadership New Jersey, which includes prominent members of New Jersey’s non-profit and for-profit businesses, law firm partners, public officials, and judges among its alumni.
+Mr. Siddiqi has received several commendations and awards during his career, including peer recognition in New Jersey Super Lawyers Rising Stars 2009 thru 2013*, receipt of the 11th Annual Ronald H. Brown Award, which was presented by the South Asian Law Students Association at St. John’s University School of Law in April 2009, and an award and plaque from the Muslim Bar Association of New York in June 2011.
+Mr. Siddiqi was selected as a member of the Fellowship Class of 2012 for Leadership New Jersey, which includes prominent members of New Jersey’s non-profit and for-profit businesses, law firm partners, public officials, and judges among its alumni.

 Upon graduating from law school, Mr. Siddiqi served as a law clerk in federal court for the Honorable Madeline Cox Arleo, U.S.M.J., from September 2001 to September 2002.
 He joined Walder, Hayden shortly thereafter in October 2002 as an associate and was promoted to Of Counsel in January 2011.

 Southern District of New York

 April 3, 2009 – Recipient, 11th Annual Ronald H. Brown Award